ArjunJadeja/Something/GUIDELINES.md

 ## How to Contribute

 1. Fork the repository
-2. Create a new branch with a descriptive name (`git checkout -b add-nullpointer-mistake`)
+2. Create a new branch with a descriptive name (`git checkout -b add-nullpointer-mistake` or `git checkout -b add-modifier-extension-learning`)
-3. Add your mistake and solution in a new file in the `mistakes` folder
+3. Add your mistake or learning in a new file in the `mistakes` or `learnings` folder, respectively
 4. Follow the existing naming convention: `DescriptiveName.kt`
-5. Include both the mistake and the solution in your file, with clear comments explaining both
+5. Include both the mistake and the solution (for mistakes) or the learning and its application (for learnings) in your file, with clear comments explaining both
-6. Update the README.md to include your new file in the "Mistakes" section
+6. Update the README.md to include your new file in the "Mistakes to Avoid" or "Learnings to Embrace" section
-7. Commit your changes (`git commit -am 'Add NullPointer mistake and solution'`)
+7. Commit your changes (`git commit -am 'Add NullPointer mistake and solution'` or `git commit -am 'Add Modifier extension learning'`)
-8. Push to your branch (`git push origin add-nullpointer-mistake`)
+8. Push to your branch (`git push origin add-nullpointer-mistake` or `git push origin add-modifier-extension-learning`)
 9. Create a new Pull Request

 ## What to Contribute